The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 cervical traction pillow device

-• Size: 7.5″ x 5.5″ x 4″
+• Size – 7.5″ x 5.5″ x 4″

-• Materials: self-skinning polyurethane foam, magnet-infused cover
+• Materials – self-skinning polyurethane foam, magnet-infused cover

 • Warranty – 10 years

-Cons – Is not intended for sleeping
+❌ Cons – not intended for sleeping

-It is not a pillow for sleeping, it is made as a neck traction device that is very comfortable and my trial has shown that it’s highly effective.
+It is not a pillow for sleeping; it is made as a neck traction device that is very comfortable, and my trial has shown that it’s highly effective.

-You can use the wedge side for a more gentle stretch, and the other side to take it up a notch and give your neck a more powerful stretch.
+You can use the wedge side for a more gentle stretch and the other side to take it up a notch and give your neck a more powerful stretch.

 zamat cervical traction pillow review